-Any wishes, resolutions or goals you would care to share?
+Oh, and Happy New Year!
+Any particular resolutions or goals you’d care to share?